Workiva/built_redux/README.md

  // is strongly recommended as it gives you static type checking to make sure
  // the payload for action name provided is the same as the expected payload
  // for the action provided to your reducer.
 Calling .build() returns the map
- // of action names to reducers. var _reducer =  (new ReducerBuilder<Counter, CounterBuilder>()
+ // of action names to reducer functions. var _reducer =  (new ReducerBuilder<Counter, CounterBuilder>()
       ..add(CounterActionsNames.increment, increment)
       ..add(CounterActionsNames.decrement, decrement)).build();